German Volume Training

 When Did German Volume Training Start Being Used As A Common Training Technique?

-It was around 1995 when GVT became common as a result of an article that Charles Poliquin wrote.
+It was around 1995 when german volume training became common as a result of an article that Charles Poliquin wrote.
 Since this time there have been many articles written about German Volume Training as well as effective variations of it that have led to its increasing popularity.

-Have You Used This Type Of Training And What Were The Results?
+Have You Used The German Volume Training And What Were The Results?

 I have used German Volume Training many times and still use it as a routine about once every eight weeks.
 My body has responded exceptionally well to this type of training.
 The first time I used it I was able to blast through a plateau that had plagued me for several months.
 It also eliminated the boredom that was starting to creep into my training as a result of following the same old routine involving heavy weights and lower rep ranges.